Unofficial audio mp3s for personal use (Please support the authors and publishers by also purchasing a book)

 "Sustainability as usually understood is an oxymoron.
 Industrial man has used the found wealth of the New World and the stocks of fossil hydrocarbons to create an anti-ecological Titanic.
 Making the deck chairs recyclable, painting them red or blue, feeding the boilers with bio-fuels, and every other effort to 'transform' or 'green' the Titanic will ultimately fail.
 In the end, the ship is doomed by the laws of thermodynamics and by implacable biological and geological limits that are already beginning to bite.
 We shall soon be obliged to trade in the Titanic for a schooner in other words, a post-industrial future that, however technologically sophisticated, resembles the pre-industrial past in many important respects." ~ William Ophuls

-It's a tough time for authors and publishers.
+It is a tough time for authors and publishers.
 Many people, myself and my wife included, love to listen to audiobooks.
-Yet since audiobooks are often not profitable, many great books past and present are not available in audio form.TESTIMONIAL: "Michael, I've been listening to your 'Grace Limits / Sustainability Scripture' audio recordings for months; they've given me tremendous joy, insight, and food for thought.
+Yet since audiobooks are often not profitable, many great books past and present are not available in audio form.TESTIMONIAL: "Michael, I've been listening to your 'Grace Limits / Deep Sustainability' audio recordings for months; they've given me tremendous joy, insight, and food for thought.
 I even enjoy the real, amateur nature of the recordings: the mispronounced words, the banter and corrections from your wife, Connie.
 I especially love how you repeat sentences and paragraphs that you feel are important.
 After listening, I bought several in paperback form so I could take notes and capture favorite quotes.

 These recordings provide much needed stimulation during my commute, monotonous data entry on the job, and the dull spaces in between.
 And like you and Connie, I'm inspired by the writings of John Michael Greer.
 I just finished After Progress...and wept along with you at the end of the book.
 Thank you!
 Please let me know how I can support this important work." ~ Bill Schmidt